Geomorphology - Rivers/Watersheds - Natural

 glacial activity and post-glacial fluvial network

 development in Minnesota, USA.
-Natural Hazards.
+Natural

-2023-2024: This gap is the result of post viral and
+2023-2024: This gap is the result

-grants, with students, and conference presentations (as
+grants, with students, and with conference

-capacity was severely limited during this time.
-Please
+mental and physical capacity was severely limited

-ask if you have questions.
+during this time.
+Please ask if you have questions.

 G.L., Rittenour, T., *Mataitis, R. (2022).
 Morphology